albar965/littlenavmap-manual/en/PROFILE.md

 This dock window shows the ground elevation, flight plan with cruise, climb, descent legs and altitude restrictions together with all flight plan waypoints.
 It is only available when a flight plan is loaded.
 The user aircraft will be shown if _Little Navmap_ is connected to the simulator.

 Note that the elevation display covers only the flight plan and will not change the depiction if you get off the flight plan with your simulator aircraft.
+You need a valid flight plan (i.e. a departure and destination) to see the elevation profile.

+The elevation profile also does not cover missed approaches and legs to alternate airports.
+Create a new flight plan from the destination to the alternate airport if you wish to use the elevation profile.

 Movement of the aircraft in the elevation profile is tied to the active flight plan leg and will not be correct if flying away from the active leg.